FAQs outgoing students summer semester 21

 - If my semester abroad gets cancelled and I exceed the prescribed duration of my degree program including two extra semesters, do I have to pay tuition fees?

-- I am a nominated outgoing student in the summer semester 2021: What should I know about the Joint Study grant?
+- What should I know about the WU mobility grant (former Joint Study grant)?

 - What do I need to be aware of if I choose to reapply for an exchange stay in the academic year 2021/22?